I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 6. Gandhi Memorial Mandapam

-Mahatma Gandhi Memorial, or Gandhi Mandapam, was built on the shores of Kanyakumari to honour Mahatma Gandhi.
+Mahatma Gandhi Memorial, or Gandhi Mandapam, was built on the shores of Kanyakumari to honour him.
 Mahatma Gandhi visited Kanyakumari twice in the 20th century.
 After his demise in 1948, they kept one urn containing his ashes in Kanyakumari for 12 days before scattering them at sea.

 The memorial was later built on the same spot where the ashes were kept.
 What's more, on his birthday (October 2nd) each year, a special opening in the ceiling of the Mandapam allows the sun's rays to fall on the exact spot where his ashes were kept.